 Catherine was fascinated by the jewels of the local ladies.

-For the evening, Duchess chose another India inspired outfit.
+For the evening, The Duchess chose another India inspired outfit.
 Catherine wore Anna Sui Crinkled Silk-Chiffon and Twill Maxi Dress paired with her UFO Jade Earrings that she has since at least 2006 and Pied A Terre Imperia Wedges.

 The next morning, 13 April, was an early start for an open-air drive around the National Park itself.
 They were welcomed by local people and park staff at the entrance to Kaziranga before the drive began.
 Palace said, “The Duke, President of United for Wildlife, has long wanted to visit Kaziranga.”
 The park is situated on a flood plain and the vital annual floods drive animals up to the adjacent hills.

-In between the park and the hills, however, are growing numbers of villages which are in the path of ancient corridors for elephants and rhinos.
+In between the park and the hills, however, are growing numbers of villages that are in the path of ancient corridors for elephants and rhinos.
 The importance of the floods makes the area highly vulnerable to climate change as well, as reduced or increased snowmelts from the Himalayas could have severe consequences for this ecosystem.

 The Duke and Duchess met rangers inside Kaziranga.
 The park has had success in recent years with protecting its animal populations from poachers.
 This has begun to change, however, with a number of recent poaching incidents.
 Rhinos are in particular danger as demand in other parts of Asia for their horns continues to rise.
 Traffickers in South East Asia are now marketing Indian rhino horn as ‘fire horn’ and lying about its increased potency when compared to African horn.
 The Duke used this visit to speak out against the lies and violence that threaten this valuable species and the communities that rely on it.